Search the knowledge base

 When NPD stops applying

-NPD gradually decreases as income increases.
-When monthly income reaches approximately €2678, the NPD effectively becomes zero and the entire income becomes taxable.
+NPD gradually decreases as income increases. €2,864.22 NPD becomes zero €0 and the entire income becomes taxable.

 Who should pay attention to NPD